The basic formula is simple: kill units, gather corpses, return to Orifice/Colony/Hive, progenerate Harvesters, gather lumber.

 You can gather corpses from any organic unit you kill (does not include rock golems or summons) using your Terra.
 It has 8 slots to hold units, so of course the most efficient units to pick up are those that only take one slot.
 You should always have at least one Terra with your army during any battle, even if you lose you could escape with some corpses.

 Once you get a good amount of Harvesters you'll want to pay attention to what they are doing.
-You will go through forests are a fast rate and you want to make use of Nourish to sustain your perimeter.
+You will go through forests at a fast rate and you want to make use of Nourish to sustain your perimeter.
 You can also use this process to construct buildings within the forests and then encase them in trees for protection.

 The benefit in this is of course that you don't need gold and thus you can survive anywhere there are trees.
-And on that note you will notice several sizes of trees around the map in addition to the standard trees that have 50 lumber: Old have 100, and Ancient have 150.
+On that note you will notice several sizes of trees around the map in addition to the standard trees that have 50 lumber: Old have 100, and Ancient have 150.

 Whatever you choose you need to be quick about it as the Seed fall apart when there is an interruption of lumber intake.